Ohtani hits 44th HR, but Astros tag him in win over Angels

-HOUSTON (AP) — Shohei Ohtani hit his major league-leading 44th home run, but got tagged early by José Altuve, Alex Bregman and the Houston Astros in a 10-5 over the Los Angeles Angels on Friday night.
+HOUSTON (AP) — Shohei Ohtani hit his major league-leading 44th home run, but got tagged early by José Altuve, Alex Bregman and the Houston Astros in a 10-5 win over the Los Angeles Angels on Friday night.

 Ohtani (9-2) had been 8-0 in his last 13 starts since May 28, and gave himself a lead when he hit a solo homer in the first inning.

 But the two-way sensation yielded six runs on a career-high nine hits in 3 1/3 innings.

-Altuve and Bregman were a combined 5 for 5 against Ohtani.
+“I feel like they were sitting on my cutters and sliders for the most part,” Ohtani said through a translator.
+“Before I could make adjustments, I had runners on base all the time, and I couldn’t really try out new things.”

 Bregman, who had four RBIs, Altuve and Carlos Correa each had three hits for the AL West leaders.